Threekit/treble-legacy/docusaurus/docs/main-concepts-folder-structure.md

 For a multi-product Treble App, the Product Layouts must be stored in the `src/products` folder.

 We recommend storing your credentials in the `.env` file so they are not checked into the git repository.
-To do thi, rename the `.env.template` file to `.env` and populate the credential in the file.